Animan03/SMTP_project/README.md

 ### Installation

-1. Clone this repository to your local machine: `git clone https://github.com/yourusername/mail-client.git`
+1. Clone this repository to your local machine: `https://github.com/Animan03/SMTP_project.git`
 2. Open the terminal or command prompt and navigate to the project directory: `cd mail-client`

 ### Usage